Challenges of managing remote employees

 Communicating with a team spread across a country or the world is always a challenge.
 People may speak different languages and may interpret the same thing differently.
 There is also the challenge of making sure that every remote gets information at the same time, not easy when some team members may be sleeping while others are working.

 Using tools like Slack can make communicating super easy with even a globally distributed team.
 Employees get the message immediately and get a notification.
 You can create groups of employees to control the message distribution.
 Slack is one of the most popular communication tools for remote teams.

 Sensitizing your remote team to differences in cultures of different employees can help avoid friction and miscommunication.

 Like every new system, you will need to adjust and improve your processes and tools.
-Be open with your team about the issues and involve them is solving them.
-Try multiple tools and choose the one that works best for your team, management style and business.
+Be open with your team about the issues and involve them in solving them.
+Try multiple tools and choose the one that works best for your team, management style, and business.